University of Leeds: Victoria University and royal charter

 Leeds was given its first university in 1887 when the Yorkshire College joined the federal Victoria University on 3 November.
 The Victoria University had been established by royal charter in 1880; Owens College being at first the only member college.
 Leeds now found itself in an educational union with close social cousins from Manchester and Liverpool.

 Unlike Owens College, the Leeds campus of the Victoria University had never barred women from its courses.
 However, it was not until special facilities were provided at the Day Training College in 1896 that women began enrolling in significant numbers.
 The first female student to begin a course at the university was Lilias Annie Clark, who studied Modern Literature and Education.
 In 1904 Leeds University wanted to encourage more women students.
 It decided to pay the unprecedented salary of £400 per annum to Hannah Robertson who took on a double role of "Mistress of Method" in the Education department and as the Tutor of Women.

 The Victoria University was a short-lived concept, as the constituent colleges in Manchester, Liverpool and Leeds were keen to establish themselves as separate, independent universities.
 This was partially due to the potential benefits independent universities had for the cities, whilst the institutions were also unhappy with the practical difficulties posed by maintaining a federal arrangement across broad distances.
 This was further spurred by the granting of a charter to the University of Birmingham in 1900 after lobbying from Joseph Chamberlain.

-Following a royal charter and act of Parliament in 1903, the then newly formed University of Liverpool began the fragmentation of the Victoria University by being the first member to gain independence.
+Following a royal charter and the act of Parliament, Liverpool University Act 1903, the University of Liverpool gained independence and began the fragmentation of the Victoria University.
 The Yorkshire College soon followed suit and was granted a royal charter as the University of Leeds by King Edward VII in 1904.